Mc-Zen/htstabilizer/README.md

 ```
 pip install htstabilizer
 ```
+Alternatively, you can clone the [repository][repository] and include it in your project.

 ## Tailored to your hardware connectivity

 A total of 13 connectivities are currently supported, ranging from 2 to 5 qubits.
 For each supported number of qubits, circuits for full connectivity and line connectivity are available.
 Additionally, other connectivities that occur in current quantum chips or which are subgraphs of existing hardware are supported.

-The following graphics show all available connectivities.
+The following graphics show all currently available connectivities.

 ### 2 qubits
 ![][2-qubit-con]